Contexter/FountainAI/README.md

    - Navigate to **Settings** -> **Actions** -> **Runners**.
    - Click on **New self-hosted runner**.
    - Select the appropriate operating system for your VPS.
-   - Copy the provided `config` and `run` commands, and note the `RUNNER_TOKEN` generated.
+   - Follow the instructions to download and configure the runner.
+Note the `RUNNER_TOKEN` generated in the process.
 You will use this token to register the runner.

 2. **Add the `RUNNER_TOKEN` to `config.env`**:
    - Add the `RUNNER_TOKEN` to your `config.env` file: